matter-labs/zksync-lite-docs/docs/dev/nfts.md

 zkSync servers will maintain a mapping of NFT token addresses to token IDs.

-## Transfer and Swap
+## Transfer
-Users can transfer NFTs to existing accounts, transfer to addresses that have not yet registered a zkSync account, and atomically swap NFTs. `TRANSFER`, `TRANSFER_TO_NEW`, and `SWAP` opcodes will work the same.
+Users can transfer NFTs to existing accounts and transfer to addresses that have not yet registered a zkSync account. `TRANSFER` and `TRANSFER_TO_NEW` opcodes will work the same.

 ## Withdrawals and FullExits (Trustless Withdrawal)